 The cost of the alarm ranges between companies.
 Some charge an activation fee to set up the alarm and then a monthly monitoring fee.
 Others charge no activation fee but a monthly monitoring fee, and some companies will let you pay for a year or more of monitoring upfront.

 Monthly monitoring fees usually start at around $30 per month, but this figure can rise to $50 or more every month for one of the mobile units.
 If you want a family plan that offers protection for every person living in that household, you might pay $100 or month.

 Make sure that you read the fine print to learn more about the contract terms.
-Though some companies let you try out the system without signing a contract, others will ask that you sign a contract of up to three years in advance.
+Though some companies let you try out the alarm without signing a contract, others will ask that you sign a contract of up to three years in advance.
 If you want to cancel your contract, the company may ask that you pay a small fee or a fee equivalent to the rest of your contract.

 Keep in mind that you need to decide between signing up for the plan under your own name or under the name of your loved one.
 If you plan on paying the bills yourself, make sure that the company has your address down as the billing address but your loved one’s home as the shipping and contact address.
 This ensures that the operators never make the mistake of sending emergency help to the wrong home.

 Medical Guardian has a strong reputation among the elderly and some great reviews online.
-Often consider one of the top five medical alert companies operating today, it actually offers five different programs that can benefit your loved one.
+Often consider one of the top five companies operating today, it actually offers five different programs that can benefit your loved one.
 You should learn about each one of those programs and compare your favorite to other plans before signing up.

 Classic Guardian is the most affordable package that the company offers, and when new members sign up, they can get all the protection that you need for less that $1 per day.
 This package comes with a base station that acts like a console and a separate emergency help button.
 The emergency help button comes with devices that users can wear as either a bracelet or a necklace and lets them call for help when they are up to 1,300 feet away from the base station.